-Flat grades (0%) are usually adequate to drain the pavement surface for roadways with shoulders since the pavement cross-slope drains the water off of the roadway.
+Flat grades (0%) are usually adequate to drain the pavement surface for roadways without curb since the pavement cross slope drains the water off the roadway.
 Flat grades will create flat areas on the pavement surface in areas of superelevation transition.
-The grade through superelevation transition should drain the pavement since the cross-slope will not drain water off of the surface.
-Refer to Section 2A-4 for superelevation and pavement drainage considerations.
+The grade through superelevation transition should drain the pavement since the cross slope will not drain water off of the surface.
+See Section 2B for superelevation and pavement drainage considerations.